Skip to main content

 Resistance to Diseases

-Not all genetic mutations are harmful.
-Certain mutations confer natural protective advantages, enhancing resistance to infectious diseases, environmental stressors, and age-related degeneration.
+Not all genetic mutations are deleterious.
+Certain variants confer natural protective advantages, enhancing resilience to infectious agents, environmental stressors, and age-associated degenerative processes.
+These mutations illustrate the remarkable adaptability of the human genome and the interplay between genetic architecture and evolutionary pressures.

 Key Examples of Beneficial Mutations